qodeone/uikitty-site/docs/pages/introduction.md

 ***

+## What is it for?

+The UIkitty3 theme for Drupal is a library theme or a "base theme" in Drupal terminology.
+It has very minimal styling and is intended to be used by professionals who are already familiar with UIkit.
+Once you have installed Drupal, you can then install UIkitty3 and subsequently your sub theme or an example sub theme that is built to use UIkitty3.
+The UIkitty3 base theme will enable all the functionality of UIkit and so leaves it up to the themer/developer to work with a common library of useful components in the way they see fit.

 ## Package contents

 The Zip file contains the prestructured Drupal Theme files and working distribution of UIkit, which is everything you need to get started.
 Later, you might want to [install and compile UIkit](installation.md) yourself and also [create your own UIkitty theme](less.md).